webix-hub/gitbook-webix-jet/chapter3.md

  - if there is some space for a child element (subview) in top.js, views/child.js is taken and rendered in the defined place
  - if child.js has some space for its own child element, views/subchild.js is rendered in the defined place

-If you need to include a file from a subdirectory, e.g. details/subchild.js instead of a subchild, the dot notation is used: http://some.com/index.html#!/top/child/details.subchild.
+If you need to include a file from a subdirectory, e.g. details/subchild.js instead of a views/subchild.js, the dot notation is used: http://some.com/#!/top/child/details.subchild.

 Let's consider more examples:

-The */top/child* directory implies that two views will be loaded:
+The */top/start* directory implies that two views will be loaded:

  - views/top.js
- - views/child.js
+ - views/start.js

-The path */top/folder.child* has the following views hierarchy:
+The path */top/start/details.descr* has the following views hierarchy:

  - views/top.js
+ - views/start.js
- - views/folder/child.js
+ - views/details/descr.js

-A more complex structure can look as */top/folder.child/folder.subfolder.grand.js*.
+A more complex structure can look as */top/data.films/data.about.1*.
 It includes the following directories and subdirectories:

 - views/top.js
-- views/folder/child.js
+- views/data/films.js
-- views/folder/subfolder/grand.js
+- views/data/about/1.js

 ##Using unique IDs

 Webix components can have ids.
 They are used to refer to this or that component, which is rather handy.
 The important moment is that ids must be unique ( that is requirement of Webix UI, as code can't distinguish between two views with the same id ).
 There are three ways to make a unique id:

 - create a complex id that have the structure *{viewname}:{role}*, for example: *"start:view"*.
-By using the view's name in the 1st part of id we make it unique;
+By using the view's name (which is the name of the file where it is stored) in the 1st part of id we make it unique;
 - generating a unique id:

 ```js